-Pressure switch switch off/on (auto) selector dial has not been working for a while, would just leave it in the on/auto position then just unplug when done.
+The pressure switch off/on (auto) selector dial has not been working for a while, would just leave it in the on/auto position then just unplug it when done.

 Been working a while this way but recently stop shutting off at 180 psi.

-While troubleshooting found that one of the hose coupler on the unit was leaking so replaced it, still got issue.
+While troubleshooting found that one of the hose couplers on the unit was leaking so replaced it, still got an issue.

-Since had I had a problem with pressure switch I replaced it.
+Since had I had a problem with the pressure switch I replaced it.

-Next let all air out of tank then refilled till both pressure gauges showed 150 psi.
-Left sitting over night for 12-15 hours to see if had a leak any where.
+Next, let all air out of the tank then refill till both pressure gauges showed 150 psi.
+Left sitting overnight for 12-15 hours to see if had a leak anywhere.
 Both gauges still had 150 psi (one was showing 146 but felt this was ok).

-Was going to spray all lines and fitting with soapy water to see if I had a leak but not sure if I need to now.
+Was going to spray all lines and fittings with soapy water to see if I had a leak but not sure if I need to now.

-Anyway I am stuck as what my next troubleshooting steps should be.
-Can anyone help me out please?
+Anyway, I am stuck as to what my next troubleshooting steps should be.
+Can anyone help me out, please?